 For example, if the price band for an IPO is Rs.
 100-110 per share, the issue price would be set closer to Rs.
 110 if investors have bid high.
 If investors have bid low, the issue price would be set closer to Rs.
 100.

 This is the first date when you can apply for shares in an IPO.
-It is also known as the opening date of an IPO.
+It is also known as the opening date of an Initial Public Offering.

 The minimum number of shares you can bid for in an IPO.
-If you want to bid for more shares, it has to be in multiples of the lots size.
+If you want to bid for more shares, it has to be in multiples of the size of the lot.
 For example, if the lot size for an IPO is 1500 shares, you have to bid for at least these many.
 If you want to bid for more, it should be in multiples of 1500, such as 3000 and 4,500.

 This is the minimum percentage of IPO shares that retail investors need to subscribe to for an IPO to go through.
 At present, the minimum subscription is 90%.
 The company has to refund the entire subscription amount if this 90% threshold is not met.

-The minimum price per share that you can bid when applying for an IPO is called the Floor Price.
-In case of IPOs with a price band, this is the lower limit of the price band.
+The minimum price per share that you can bid when applying for an Initial Public Offering is called the Floor Price.
+In the case of IPOs with a price band, this is the lower limit of the price band.

 The price at which shares are allotted to investors once the book building process is over.
 The issue price is different for each investor category and is generally the lowest for retail investors.
 It is also called offer price at times.